Causes of Inner Ankle Pain

 While a Baxter’s Nerve Entrapment is often misdiagnosed as Plantar Fasciitis, it can also be caused by Plantar Fasciitis.
 As the connective tissue of the Plantar Fascia thickens, it can compress the nerve and cause Baxter’s Nerve Entrapment.

-As the nerve becomes inflamed we recommend reducing your step count as much as possible and wearing wide-fitting cushioned shoes.
+As Baxter’s Nerve Entrapment results in nerve inflammation, we recommend reducing your step count and wearing wide-fitting cushioned shoes as much as possible.
 A consultation with a Physical Therapist is recommended to identify muscular imbalances that can be addressed with stretches and strengthening exercises.

-Taping methods are effective at offloading a Baxter’s Nerve Entrapment while custom insoles are a highly effective form of pain relief.
+Taping methods to turn the ankle joint into slight inversion are effective at offloading a Baxter’s Nerve Entrapment, while custom insoles are a highly effective form of pain relief.

-In some cases, an ultrasound-guided corticosteroid injection is required if a Baxter’s Nerve Entrapment fails to settle with conservative treatment.
-It is recommended that all injections for this condition are ultrasound guided as the injection site is different to that used for Plantar Fasciitis.
+An ultrasound-guided corticosteroid injection is sometimes required if a Baxter’s Nerve Entrapment fails to settle with conservative treatment.
+It is recommended that all injections for this condition are ultrasound-guided as the injection site is different to that used for Plantar Fasciitis.

 We believe that tightness and thickening of the Plantar Fascia can cause Baxter’s Neuritis so it is important to regularly stretch the Plantar Fasciitis for pain relief.